-Services that are covered for you What you must pay when you get these services For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+Services that are covered for you What you must pay when you get these services Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Note : Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-If you are not sure if you are an outpatient, you should ask the hospital staff. or following outpatient surgery.
+If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called, Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the web at https://www.medicare.gov/sites/default/files/2021- 10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Outpatient hospital services† We cover medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or Emergency Department: \$75 per visit (in- and out-of-area) injury.
-Covered services include, but are not limited to: Outpatient surgery: \$50 per visit • Services in an Emergency Department or outpatient clinic, such as observation services or outpatient surgery. • Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it. \$15 per visit The following laboratory tests billed by the hospital: A1c lab tests for persons with diabetes.
-Low-Density Lipoprotein (LDL) for persons with heart disease.
-International Normalized Ratio (INR) for persons with liver disease or certain blood disorders.
-All other laboratory tests.
-None
+None Note: There's no additional charge for outpatient observation stays when transferred for observation from an Emergency Department or following outpatient surgery.
+Outpatient hospital services† We cover medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Covered services include, but are not limited to: Services in an Emergency Department or outpatient clinic, such as observation services or outpatient surgery.
+Emergency Department: \$75 per visit (in- and out-of-area) †Outpatient surgery: \$50 per visit Refer to the "Outpatient hospital observation" section of this Medical Benefits Chart for the cost-sharing applicable to observation services.
+Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it.
+The following laboratory tests billed by the hospital: \$15 per visit

-\Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.

-\\Cost-sharing for Part D prescription drugs follow Part D Total Out-of-Pocket accumulation.
+†Your provider must obtain prior authorization from our plan. \Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount. \\Cost-sharing for Part D prescription drugs follow Part D Total Out-of-Pocket accumulation.